calind/site/wp-content/plugins/wp-stateless/readme.txt

 = Modes =
 * Backup - Upload media files to Google Storage and serve local file urls.
 * CDN - Copy media files to Google Storage and serve them directly from there.
+* Ephemeral - Store and serve media files with Google Cloud Storage only.
+Media files are not stored locally, but local storage is used temporarily for processing and is required for certain compatibilities.
 * Stateless - Store and serve media files with Google Cloud Storage only.
 Media files are not stored locally.

 = Features =